CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

     The LEGB rule is a kind of name lookup procedure, which determines the order in which Python looks up names.
 For example, if you reference a given name, then Python will look that name up sequentially in the local, enclosing, global, and built-in scope.
 If the name exists, then you’ll get the first occurrence of it.
 Otherwise, you’ll get an error.
-#### If you need to access the iterator variable after a for loop, how would you do it in Python?
 #### What type of elements can a list contain in Python?
     Lists can contain arbitrary objects.Lists can contain strings integers and objects.All items in a list can be the same type, or different.
 Since everything in Python is an object, a list could contain objects such as functions or classes or even modules.